 Customer records are created automatically, so you don’t have to key in addresses over and over again.
 Similarly, you can save frequently used items if you sell the same products and services repeatedly.

-All the invoices you create are saved in the system, giving you a way to manage to manage who owes you what.
+All the invoices you create are saved in the system, giving you a way to manage who owes you what.
 Once an invoice is paid, you simply mark it as paid.
 This is a very simple system, but it gives you the basics of credit control for your business.
 It’s also a huge benefit over creating invoices yourself in Excel or Word.

 You can also export reports of your invoices in PDF or Excel form.